Skip to main content

 Or use the CLI:

-cforge add boost --vcpkg
+cforge deps add boost --vcpkg

 CForge will automatically: